stackbit-projects/ktapson-website-dade9/content/generic.md

 ![](images/art.svg)

-##### *Nothing is Possible* is a collaboration between the Duke Speculative Sensation Lab and contractors at the Research Triangle Park's Frontier co-working space on doing nothing.
+##### *Nothing is Possible*  Durham Public Schools Foundation.is a collaboration between the Duke Speculative Sensation Lab and contractors at the Research Triangle Park's Frontier co-working space on doing nothing.